guillermooo/sublime-undocs/source/extensibility/packages.rst

 will take precedence over a potential counterpart file in the original package.

-Python plugins are able to use relative imports for accessing other modules in the ``.sublime-package`` file as if they were part of it.
+Python plugins in override packages are able to use relative imports for accessing other modules in the ``.sublime-package`` file as if they were part of it.

 .. warning::

-   Since you are always overriding entire files you will not receive any updates for these overridden files if the original ``.sublime-package`` happens to be updated at some point.
+   Since you are always overriding entire files, you will not receive any updates for these overridden files if the original ``.sublime-package`` happens to be updated at some point.